Learn about the 2024 municipal budget, and let us know if you have any questions about the services your tax dollars pay for.

-Although many invasive species exist on Vancouver Island, North Cowichan is actively monitoring and managing the following plants as well as other new arrivals:
+Although many invasive species exist on Vancouver Island, North Cowichan is actively managing and/or monitoring the following plants on public and private lands:

 To learn more about invasive species, how to identify them and how to help to reduce their spread, visit the Invasive Species Council of BC's Website.

 If weeds growing in gutter lines, asphalt cracks, and sidewalk expansion joints are left unchecked they can damage the road and sidewalk surfaces and create a safety hazard.
-The Municipality's weed control program for cracks and crevices intendeds to reduce damage from weed growth in these areas.
+The Municipality's weed control program for cracks and crevices intended to reduce damage from weed growth in these areas.
 While the Municipality endeavours to reduce or eliminate the non-essential use of chemical pesticides on municipally owned lands, certain plant species and situations still warrant their use.
-Herbicide is applied directly on plants in the spring (usually around May) by qualified contractors in compliance with Provincial Regulation.
+Herbicide is applied directly on plants in the spring (usually around May) by qualified contractors in compliance with provincial regulations.

 North Cowichan residents can contact the Operations Department at 250-746-3106 to be placed on a notification list.
 Residents on this list will be called in advance of herbicide applications to give them an opportunity to manually remove weeds adjacent to their property.